FifthXenia/atco.st/README.md

 # atco.st

+## Standard:
+- Through hell or highwater, we will get the goods to you atco.st

 ## Purpose:
 - Sell things, mostly at cost.
 - If I inflate prices, then I'll document how I'm doing so, to what amounts, and why.